Logiqx/ukwa-slalom/README.md

 ### Creating Rankings

-Each fleet needs to have a Sailwave series created for it at the start of the season.
+Each fleet needs to have a Sailwave series created at the start of the season.

-One easy approach is to use an existing series then deleting all of the competitors and races.
+One easy approach is to use an existing series, deleting all of the existing competitors and races.

 Setup -> Series properties...